 York College's employment policies and practices conform to the Bylaws of the Board of Trustees, applicable collective bargaining agreements, and all applicable federal and state regulations.
-The College posts all vacancies-as prescribed by policy and contract-to ensure equal opportunity and access to the search process.
-(For a sampling of vacancy announcements, see Appendix C.3)
+The College posts all vacancies--as prescribed by policy and contract--to ensure equal opportunity and access to the search process.
+(For a sampling of vacancy announcements, see Appendix B.3.)

-Once resumes are received by the College, the office of CPLA acknowledges all applicants in writing and requests each applicant to complete, on a voluntary basis, the "Pre-Employment Self-Identification card."
+Once resumes are received by the College, the office of CPLA acknowledges all applicants in writing and requests each applicant to complete, on a voluntary basis, the "Pre-Employment Self-Identification Card."
 Information obtained from these cards is maintained in a database to ensure efficient tracking of this important data.
-The Executive Director of CPLA meets with the Search Committee Chairperson to review the policies and procedures of the search process and to inform the Chairperson of any current underutilization of the protected classes in the job The search committee reviews all applications and selects candidates to vacancy area. interview, thus creating an applicant pool; at this time, the "Applicant Pool Certification Form" (Form 1) is completed and submitted to the Executive Director, who carefully considers the applicant resumes and screens the applicant pool.
+The Executive Director of CPLA meets with the Search Committee Chairperson to review the policies and procedures of the search process and to inform the Chairperson of any current underutilization of the protected classes in the job vacancy area.
+The search committee reviews all applications and selects candidates to interview, thus creating an applicant pool; at this time, the "Applicant Pool Certification Form" (Form 1) is completed and submitted to the Executive Director, who carefully considers the applicant resumes and screens the applicant pool.
 She may certify or reject the pool of applicants based upon a set of criteria that conform to CUNY policy.
 Any applicant pool that does not meet these criteria and is rejected by the Executive Director can lead to the cancellation/failure of a search.
 However, once an applicant pool has been certified by the Executive Director, interviews are scheduled and a "Personnel Data Form" (Form 2) must be completed and authorized for the candidates interviewed.
 If a candidate is ultimately selected for appointment, the "Personnel Data Form" must be signed by several authorizing agents, concluding with the Executive Director of CPLA.
 At the conclusion of the search, the Search Committee Chairperson must return all search documents to the office of CPLA which keeps these records on file

 For each search, the Executive Director regularly meets with the Search Committee Chairperson to monitor the search process; in addition, the office of CPLA collects data on the applicants, especially those selected for interview, by carefully maintaining a database that includes information obtained from the Applicant Pool Certification Form and the Personnel Data Form.
-Such a step is to ensure efficient and timely tracking of this important data.
-(See Appendix C.2 for the various forms used throughout the search process.)
+Such a step ensures efficient and timely tracking of this important data.
+(See Appendix B.2 for the various forms used throughout the search process.)

 A CPLA website has been added to the York College Internet accessibility which: 1) enhances the ability of the Executive Director to track the effectiveness of the recruitment process, and 2) facilitates the easy access of all necessary documents and relevant information.
 Specifically, from the website, CPLA forms, along with instructions to guide individuals through the recruitment process, can be downloaded by those wishing to recruit staff.
 Overall, the Executive Director of CPLA reviews all forms annually to assess the effectiveness of these forms and updates them accordingly.
-(NOTE: New forms were recently created to enhance the ability of the Executive Director of CPLA to track the effectiveness and efficiency of the recruitment process; also, plans are underway to update the CPLA website.)